carbon-design-system/carbon/packages/react/examples/react-router/README.md

 To run this example, all you need to do is `cd` into the directory, run `yarn install`, and then `yarn start`.

+Ensure that you have executed `yarn build` in the root directory of your project before run `yarn start`.